 There are several sites of interest around the square, including the Maison Armand, the Maison Dardenne and the Ancient Hospital of Saint-Martial so be sure to walk around the edge of the square where you will find several information boards highlighting the points of interest.
 The lead windows and their decorative stone surrounds of the Maison Armand are a highlight and represent the Archangel Gabriel and Mary during the Annunciation: this house was built at the end of the 15th century after a fire destroyed many buildings in the square.

-One corner of the square is, to say the least, dominated by the Collegiale Church of Notre-Dame and its oversized belltower and entrance porch, 58 metres high.
+One corner of the Place Notre-Dame is dominated by the Collegiale Church of Notre-Dame and its oversized belltower and entrance porch, 58 metres high.
 The church was built during the two centuries from 1260 and originally housed 26 monks.
 Take a look at the 15th century stained glass windows inside the church as well as the lovely wood carvings in the 15th century stalls.

 Market day for Villefranche-de-Rouergue is Thursday, and is the liveliest day to visit the town.

 The Chartreuse Saint-Sauveur (just to the south out of town on the Gaillac road) is a lovely ensemble of monastic buildings and has two very impressive cloisters (one of them is the largest in France), stained glass windows and some interesting woodcarvings on the stalls among its many features of interest.